- Fire Safety

 - Supporting recycling efforts whenever possible.

-- Contacting the Safety and Environmental Health Office as necessary regarding the correct disposal or recycling option for a particular waste.
+- Contacting the Office of Safety as necessary regarding the correct disposal or recycling option for a particular waste.

 All internal waste handling must be completed as follows: